 Social media presents a variety of opportunities to amplify the influence of your digital advocacy campaign.
 These online outreach effortscan support your advocacy campaign by raising awareness and extending the impact your messaging.
 We've assembled several ideas you can use today to intensify your advocacy campaign's presence.

-Are you headed to sunny Chicago this weekend for ASAE Annual?
+Are you headed to ASAE Annual?
 So are we!
 Whether your association is already a partner of ours or interested in exploring a different digital advocacy provider, we’d love to learn about how you engage in advocacy.
-Here are 5 reasons why you should stop by Booth 551 and meet our team:
+Here are 5 reasons why you should stop by Muster's booth and meet our team:

 “Don’t boo, vote” - the legendary words of former President Barack Obama have gained renewed relevance in today’s political climate.
 With midterm elections closely approaching us in November, nonprofit advocacy groups (with 501(c)(3) status) should commit to remaining steadfastly nonpartisan and focus efforts on voter outreach and candidate education.